 The recovery prescription will be different for each woman and nothing should be taken off the table to achieve full recovery as quickly as possible.

-Does having these disorders mean I will always be at risk for a relapse?
+Does being diagnosed with one of these disorders mean I will always be at risk for a relapse?

 Having a diagnosable mood disorder is a medical illness.
 We all have vulnerabilities to different environmental antagonists be they biological, psychological or social.
 When these stressors are especially high, we are more vulnerable to the development or re-emergence of symptoms/ illness.
 This applies to all forms of medical illness including mood disorders.